Klapmeier brothers: Personal lives

-There have been reports of a bitter personal falling-out between the brothers that occurred around the time of Alan's departure from Cirrus in 2009.
+There have been reports of a bitter personal falling-out between the Klapmeier brothers that occurred around the time of Alan's departure from Cirrus in 2009.
 Alan told the Milwaukee Journal Sentinel in 2012 that he had not spoken to Dale in several years but would not discuss the reasons why on record.

 General Aviation News reported in 2011 that Alan had considered running for Congress, although he ultimately decided against it.

 In March 2014, Alan brought Cirrus to court over a violated non-disparagement clause involving a 2011 interview with former Cirrus CEO Brent Wouters, in which Wouters allegedly criticized Alan's ability to lead a large company during times of "economic downturn".
 A Minnesota jury awarded Alan $10 million in lost profits and out-of-pocket expenses.
-Cirrus, which was under the leadership of Dale at the time, appealed the verdict and the state Court of Appeals overturned the ruling in a 2-1 decision, stating that the calculation of damages was "too speculative" and failed to demonstrate the amount to a "reasonable degree of certainty".
+Cirrus, which was under the leadership of Dale at the time, appealed the verdict and the state Court of Appeals overturned the ruling in a 2–1 decision, stating that the calculation of damages was "too speculative" and failed to demonstrate the amount to a "reasonable degree of certainty".
 The Minnesota Supreme Court denied to hear Alan's appeal and the lawsuit ended in December 2015.

 Alan was married to Sara Dougherty from 2002 until their divorce in 2016.
 Together with his first wife, Patti Graves, whom he was married to from 1987 to 1999, he has two daughters: Kathryn (born 1989) and Sarah (born 1993).

 Dale has been married to Patricia Meyer since 1984 and together they have two sons: Ryan (born 1988) and Blake (born 1992).

-Dale said in a 2008 interview that one of his main incentives behind co-designing the Cirrus SR20 was that it had to be an airplane that Patricia "would want to fly in more than drive", which helped change the direction of the company in the 1990s.
+Dale expressed in a 2008 interview that the main objective the brothers and their design team used for the Cirrus SR20 was that it had be an airplane Patricia would choose to travel in more than a car, a realization he said "changed the direction of the company" in the 1990s with a greater focus on the passenger in all their future designs.
+This motivation for the SR series was further discussed in a 2025 episode of Jay Leno's Garage.